-Haryana also known as “The Home of Gods”, as Hari means god (Vishnu) and Ayana means home.
-Haryana is a wonderland with vibrant and rich culture heritage that gives visitors the feel of the vedic period.
+Haryana is also known as “The Home of Gods“, as Hari means god (Vishnu) and Ayana means home.
+Haryana is a wonderland with vibrant and rich cultural heritage that gives visitors the feel of the Vedic period.

 Haryana became a state of India on November 1, 1966.
-The present day Haryana is the region where, along the banks of the River Saraswati, the Vedic Civilization began and matured.
+The present-day Haryana is the region where, along with the banks of the River Saraswati, the Vedic Civilization began and matured.
 It was here that the Vedas were written, as the Aryans chanted their sacred Mantras.
-Replete with myths and legends, Haryana’s 5000 year old history is steeped in glory.
-It was here that Lord Krishna preached Bhagvad-Gita at the start of the battle of Mahabharat.
+Replete with myths and legends, Haryana’s 5000-year-old history is steeped in glory.
+It was here that Lord Krishna preached Bhagavad-Gita at the start of the battle of Mahabharat.

 It was on this soil that saint Ved Vyas wrote Mahabharat in Sanskrit.
 Before the Mahabharat war, a battle of ten kings took place in the Kurukshetra region in the Saraswati valley.
 But it was the Mahabharat War, approximately in 900 BC, which gave to the region worldwide fame.
 Mahabharat knows Haryana as Bahudhhanyaka, land of plentiful grains and Bahudhana, the land of immense riches.
 The word Hariana, occurs in a 1328 AD Sanskrit inscription kept in the Delhi Museum, which refers to the Haryana region as The heaven on earth.

-Excavations of various archeological sites in Haryana, like Naurangabad and Mittathal in Bhiwani, Kunal in Fatehbad, Agroha near Hissar, Rakhi Garhi (Rakhigarhi) in Jind, Sites in Rukhi (Rohtak) and Banawali in Sirsa have evidence of pre-Harappan and Harappan culture.
-Findings of pottery, sculpture and jewellery in sites at Pehowa, Kurukshetra, Tilpat and Panipat have proved the historicity of the Mahabharat war.
-These places are mentioned in the Mahabharat as Prithudaka (Pehowa), Tilprastha (Tilput), Panprastha (Panipat) and Sonprastha (Sonipat.
+Excavations of various archeological sites in Haryana, like Naurangabad and Mittathal in Bhiwani, Kunal in Fatehabad, Agroha near Hissar, Rakhi Garhi (Rakhigarhi) in Jind, Sites in Rukhi (Rohtak) and Banawali in Sirsa have evidence of pre-Harappan and Harappan culture.
+Findings of pottery, sculpture, and jewelry in sites at Pehowa, Kurukshetra, Tilpat, and Panipat have proved the historicity of the Mahabharat war.
+These places are mentioned in the Mahabharat as Prithudaka (Pehowa), Tilprastha (Tilput), Panprastha (Panipat) and Sonprastha (Sonipat).

 Indian history is replete with tales of heroism of the highest order and in this context, the historic significance of the battles of Panipat and Kurukshetra in Haryana cannot be ignored by any means.
 The sacrifices of Haryana’s brave soldiers have played a very important role in maintaining the territorial and sovereign integrity of our nation.
 The new state which emerged as a separate political entity of the Indian Union on November 1, 1966, is considered to be the cradle of rich Indian cultural heritage.
 In terms of economic development too, Haryana has come a long way during the few past years.